What Makes Instant Coffee Premium?

-Unlike the traditional grocery store instant coffee, Waka Coffee is a premium instant coffee sold exclusively online.
+Unlike the traditional grocery store instant coffee, Waka Coffee is a premium instant coffee sold directly to consumers online.
 We believe that in order for us to provide you the most quality instant coffee, support our social goal, and keep our products as affordable as we can, we must communicate with you directly.
-This is exactly why we are going to tell you the reasons to what makes our instant coffee premium.
+This is exactly why we are going to tell you what makes our instant coffee so special.

 The Beans: Only Arabica